dathanki/NightHunt/README.md

 ## Features
--First try
+- First try
--Its got point collection
+- Its got point collection
--Level completion and advancement
+- Level completion and advancement
--MUSIC
+- MUSIC
--Collision too (with the point sprites)
+- Collision too (with the point sprites)

 ## Setup & Installation